usc-isi-digelements/status-text/README.md

 # status-text

-A polymer web component that shows status text.
+A Polymer Element showing status text.
 Initially created to show the status of database queries.
 Uses the amount of data, an error message, and whether the data is loading.

-Example:
+### Example
 ```html
     <status-text
       count="[[queryResults.length]]"